 Combatting tax evasion domestically and globally has been high on the Portuguese government’s agenda.
+Portugal is on board with the OECD’s Action Plan and is expected to adopt most of the OECD’s recommendations in its domestic law.
 In January 2015, the government approved a 3-year plan that includes over 40 measures to tackle tax evasion and address the country’s grey economy.

 Companies that have received unilateral rulings in Portugal could face the exposure of sensitive tax information if the EU proposal proceeds.
-This development, combined with changes in the transfer pricing rules, highlights the importance of reviewing existing documentation to determine and address any potential exposure tax risk.
+This development, combined with changes in the transfer pricing rules, highlights the importance of reviewing existing documentation to determine and address any potential exposure to tax risk.

 These concerns have significantly increased since the OECD released its report on BEPS Action 5, considering the transparency measures and the prospect of global automatic exchange of information of tax rulings and APAs.